Cassandra Khaw

 Cassandra Khaw (born 31 August 1984) is a Malaysian writer of horror and science fiction.
 They also create video games and tabletop games, and formerly wrote about them as a games and tech journalist.

 Biography

 Cassandra Khaw was born in Malaysia on 31 August 1984 as Zoe Khaw Joo Ee.
-They work as a horror and science fiction writer for video games, tabletop RPGs, short stories and novels.
+They work as a horror and science fiction writer for video games, tabletop RPGs, short stories, and novels.
 Their articles and stories have been published in such magazines as Tor.com, Clarkesworld, Fireside Fiction, Uncanny Magazine, and Nature.
-Their video game writing appears in Eurogamer, Ars Technica, The Verge and Engadget.
+Their video game writing appears in Eurogamer, Ars Technica, The Verge, and Engadget.
 Khaw works for Ubisoft as a scriptwriter.
-They use they/them pronouns.
+Khaw has stated they use they/them pronouns.